tcncloud/protoc-gen-persist/README.md

 Protobuf plugin that generate a persistence layer backed by SQL or Spanner database

-## NOTE: This project is under development, everything could be changed, and there will be bugs!  (especially with spanner)

 ## Rationale
-Opinionated protoc plugin that will help generate boiler plate go code for GRPC microservices that need to interact with a SQL or Spanner database.
-The code generation is accomplishe by providing a protobuf file with proper annotations, and then running the protoc cli tool with the ```--go_out``` option, and the ```--persist_out``` options set to the same directory.
+An opinionated protoc plugin that will help generate boiler plate go code for GRPC micro services projects that need to interact with a SQL or Spanner database.
+The code generation is accomplished by providing a protobuf file with proper annotations, and then running the protoc cli tool with the `--go_out` option, and the `--persist_out` options set to the same directory.

 ## Installation
 This project requires [protoc](https://github.com/google/protobuf) and [protoc-gen-go](https://developers.google.com/protocol-buffers/docs/gotutorial) be installed